 - Inside the joint

 - Buttocks area

-Sometimes pain that begins in another area of the body can radiate to the hip, which is why any severe or persistent pain in the hip needs to be looked into as it may be a sign of another serious underlying condition.
+Sometimes pain that begins in another area of the body can radiate to the hip, which is why any severe or persistent hip joint pain needs to be looked into: it may be a sign of another serious underlying condition.
 Call your health care provider if your pain doesn’t go away, or if there are any signs of infection.
 Get medical help right away if:

 - The pain came on suddenly without any advanced warning

-- Pain is worse when laying down or persists even with rest
+- Pain is worse when lying down or persists even with rest

 - A fall or other injury is what leads to the hip joint pain

-- Your joint is visually bruised, misshapen, or is bleeding
+- Your joint is visually bruised, misshapen, or bleeding

 - There was an audible popping noise when you hurt yourself

 - You hear or feel a clicking or catching sensation when you move the hip